Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Methods

 \subsection{Software implementations}

 We explored the computational efficiency for each model--data pair using both JAGS and Stan.
 Specifically, we used the main R interfaces to each one: \texttt{rstan} \citep{rstan} and \texttt{rjags} \citep{rjags}.
-All of our models were coded `by hand', except for the Dawid--Skene model in Stan, for which we used the implementation provided by the \texttt{rater} package \citep{pullin_statistical_2021}.
-We used the R package \texttt{coda} \citep{coda} for summarising output from JAGS; for Stan this summarisation was performed by the \texttt{rstan} package.
+All of our models were coded `by hand'.
+We used the R package \texttt{posterior} \citep{posterior} for summarising output from both JAGS and Stan.

 JAGS supports direct sampling of discrete parameters.
 In contrast, Stan cannot be used when the posterior distribution explicitly contains discrete parameters, so marginalisation is required.
 Using JAGS, we directly compared marginalised and full versions of the same model (which we refer to as \emph{jags-full} and \emph{jags-marg}), and also compared the performance of the JAGS models with the (necessarily marginalised) Stan model (which we refer to as \emph{stan}).
 All implemented likelihood functions are described mathematically in \autoref{model}.